foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 Buttercream is a very popular type of frosting that is used to decorate cakes.
 Knowing this, I started to type out buttercream to see what would pop up.
 <p>
 The content piece I was sharing used buttercream frosting.
 Circled in red where the most relevant hashtags to my content.
-Adding them to the description, I moved on.

 <Center><H2> 4.
 Don't Forget About Seasonality!</Center></H2>
 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image0%20(3)(1).jpeg" width="50%" height="50%" align="right" style="margin:0px 20px">